JaredCounts/OpenFold/README.md

 * Slicer missing axis aligned segments.
 * Slices at origin getting skipped by slicer.
 * Overlapping shapes on layout
+* Notches skipped when there's an odd number of intersections

 ## References
 * [The Creation of V-fold Animal Pop-Up Cards from 3D Models Using a Directed Acyclic Graph](http://link.springer.com/chapter/10.1007%2F978-3-642-35473-1_47)